klalka-dev/detox-boilerplate/README.md

 If you need to interact with an element you can create a new testID value for that element.

 In this example we have a [landing-page.js](./e2e/test-ids/landing-page.js) which represents the only page this App has.
 You can continue to following this pattern for as long as you need.
 There is one neat little trick I enjoy doing when the application is built out, after you've added navigation routes and components.
-If you want to this folder structure modified for a larger application, check out my [Dribble Collection App](/path/to/new/repo)
+I plan on building out a solution which will use the [Dribble](http://developer.dribbble.com/v2/) API to do something fun.

 # `actions`